 It was their idea, and I believe that it is a less expensive medication.
 Cost-wise for them, I think that was one of the main reasons.
-The 2 reasons: it’s more cost effective for them and less issues with the heart.
+The 2 reasons: it’s more cost effective for them, and there are fewer issues with the heart.

 Zanubrutinib side effects

 I thought that zanubrutinib was my miracle drug, and it was great.
 I really could forget that I had CLL most of the time, so it was great.
-Then in March, I started developing GI issues, which is another side effect of this drug, which isn’t really common, I guess, to develop them months after starting.
-But that’s when it happened for me.
+Then in March, I started developing GI issues, which is another side effect of this drug.
+It isn’t really common to develop them months after starting, but that’s when it happened for me.

 Going to the ER for side effects

-I just felt awful, bad enough that it drove me to the ER.
-Headache, really fatigued, like you have the flu.
+I just felt awful.
+It was bad enough that it drove me to the ER.
+I had a headache and was really fatigued, like I had the flu.
 Just the flu-like symptoms.
 We never could pinpoint exactly what happened, but some people have talked about a withdrawal.
-I have been on a BTK inhibitor for many years, so I’m thinking that’s why my liver enzymes shot through the roof and rapidly.
+I have been on a BTK inhibitor for many years, so I’m thinking that’s why my liver enzymes shot through the roof rapidly.

 I had to go have labs every day.
 I’m really fortunate that there is a clinic 4 miles from my home, and I go there frequently.
 My husband could see how sick I was, and he said, “Do you want me to drive you?”
 He drove me down the hill to the clinic.
 He could see how sick I was.